 And that’s it!
 Scratch coding is fun and easy.
 There are infinite possibilities for your child to create with Scratch.
 Your child can learn beyond the basics in our award-winning Scratch coding courses.
 There's even a free introduction course so there's no risk in trying.

-Up next, learn how to make a ball bounce in Scratch or how to make a clicker game.
+Up next, learn how to make a ball bounce in Scratch and how to make a clicker game.

 Brought to you by Carolyn Qu, Instructor at Create & Learn.